iterative/dvc.org/public/static/docs/command-reference/pull.md

 With no arguments, just `dvc pull` or `dvc pull --remote REMOTE`, it downloads only the files (or directories) missing from the workspace by searching all [DVC-files](/doc/user-guide/dvc-file-format) currently in the
 <abbr>project</abbr>.
-It will not download files associated with earlier
+It will not download files associated with earlier commits
-versions or branches of the repository if using Git, nor will it download files that have not changed.
+in the <abbr>repository</abbr> (if using Git), nor will it download files that have not changed.

 The command `dvc status -c` can list files referenced in current DVC-files, but missing in the <abbr>cache</abbr>.
 It can be used to see what files `dvc pull`